Urinary Tract Infections (UTIs) and Proteus Mirabilis

 Stones not only act as a reservoir for bacteria but also increase the chance of an infection spreading up the urinary tract to the urinary bladder.
 Bacteria may enter the pelvis of the kidneys and even the kidneys themselves, where they form new stones.
 Cystitis (infection and inflammation of the urinary bladder) and pyelonephritis (infection of the renal pelvis and kidneys) are common in people who have stones in the urinary tract.

 Antibiotics are generally used to treat urinary tract infections.
 Catheters may be removed, at least until the infection has been cured.
 Once a person is better, a new catheter may be inserted if this is absolutely necessary.
-Stones may be broken up by a process called shockwave lithotripsy.
-Surgery may be necessary to remove large stones, however.
+Stones that are large enough to cause problems may be broken up by a process called shockwave lithotripsy or by another method.
+Surgery may be used to remove large stones.

 In the future, a vaccine may be created to prevent a Proteus mirabilis infection in the urinary tract.
 A vaccine would be very helpful, since the infection is common in certain groups of people and is sometimes challenging to treat.